All Articles

 Safely Fire Up Your Backyard Grill

-Do you love the sound of sizzling amidst the tantalizing smell of savory meats?
+Do you love the sound of sizzling amid the tantalizing smell of savory meats?
 Maybe you prefer a rainbow of colorful veggies on skewers, roasted to perfection.
 And who can resist sweet s’mores, bubbling with toasted marshmallow goodness?
 Yes, grilling season is here!

 man woman and child cooking food on the grill